xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 ## Use Configured Desired Capability with Test Case Variables

-In the following example, we demonstrate how to create a Test Suite containing several Test cases with different Browser locales.
-Here, we use French, English, and Spanish.
+In this section, we show you 2 possible approaches to alter browser locales while testing:

+- To test one specific language with a test case.
+- To test different languages with a test suite.

+### 1. Create a test case to test one language

-First, we configure a test case to run with a specific browser locale, like French.
+In the following example, we configure a test case to run with a specific browser locale, like French.

+Do as follow:

 1. Create a New Test Case.
 Go to **File > New > Test Case.**